ARC: Argument Representation and Coverage Analysis for Zero-Shot Long Document Summarization with Instruction Following LLMs: Related Work

 \section{Related Work}

-\paragraph{Information Saliency in LLMs.} Content selection remains a core challenge in summarization. \citet{trienes2025behavioral} found weak alignment between LLMs' saliency preferences and human judgments.
+\textbf{Information Saliency in LLMs' Summaries.} Content selection remains a core challenge in summarization. \citet{trienes2025behavioral} found weak alignment between LLMs' saliency preferences and human judgments.
 While LLMs can produce summaries preferred over human references in domains like news \cite{zhang-etal-2024-benchmarking,liu-etal-2024-learning}, they still benefit from content planning.
-For example, \citet{adams-etal-2023-sparse} showed that planning entity mentions improves the information density in \texttt{GPT-4} generated summaries at the same summary length when compared to summaries generated without entitiy planning. \textit{We extend this line of work by treating argument roles as a structured form of saliency and analyzing their preservation in LLM-generated summaries.}
+For example, \citet{adams-etal-2023-sparse} showed that planning entity mentions improves the information density in \texttt{GPT-4} generated summaries at the same summary length when compared to summaries generated without entity planning.
+In similar veins, \citet{gantt-etal-2024-event,walden-etal-2025-cross} show that LLMs generate more focused and complete event-centered summaries when generation is explicitly conditioned on both the input document(s) and structured event representations. \textit{We extend this line of work by treating argument roles as a structured form of saliency and analyzing their preservation in LLM-generated summaries.}

-\paragraph{Limitations of LLMs in Long-Document Summarization.} LLMs face persistent issues when summarizing long texts, notably the \texttt{U}-shaped positional bias—favoring content at the beginning and end while neglecting the middle \cite{ravaut-etal-2024-context}.
+\textbf{LLMs in Long-Document Summarization.} LLMs face persistent issues when summarizing long texts, notably the \texttt{U}-shaped positional bias \cite{liu2024lost}—favoring content at the beginning and end while neglecting the middle \cite{ravaut-etal-2024-context}.
 This leads to degraded faithfulness in long-form outputs \cite{wan2024positional}. \textit{We expand this analysis by quantifying how positional bias affects the coverage of salient argumentative content.}

-\paragraph{Argument Mining and Abstractive Summarization.} Incorporating argument structures into summarization has shown promise across domains, including dialogues \cite{fabbri-etal-2021-convosumm}, legal texts \cite{xu2020using,xu2021toward,elaraby2022arglegalsumm, elaraby-etal-2023-towards} and scientific documents \cite{fisas2016multi}. \textit{We build on this by assessing whether instruction-tuned LLMs can cover salient arguments without the external argument role information, particularly in summarizing legal and scientific texts.}
+\textbf{Argument Mining in Abstractive Summarization.} Incorporating argument structures into summarization has shown promise across domains, including dialogues \cite{fabbri-etal-2021-convosumm}, legal texts \cite{xu2020using,xu2021toward,elaraby2022arglegalsumm, elaraby-etal-2023-towards} and scientific documents \cite{fisas2016multi}. \textit{We build on this by assessing whether instruction-following LLMs can cover salient arguments without the external argument role information}